kubevirt/user-guide/docs/virtual_machines/instancetypes.md

 KubeVirt also provides two further preference based [`CRDs`](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/), again a cluster wide [`VirtualMachineClusterPreference`](https://kubevirt.io/api-reference/main/definitions.html#_v1_virtualmachineclusterpreference) and namespaced [`VirtualMachinePreference`](https://kubevirt.io/api-reference/main/definitions.html#_v1_virtualmachinepreference).
 These [`CRDs`](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) encapsulate the preferred value of any remaining attributes of a [`VirtualMachine`](https://kubevirt.io/api-reference/main/definitions.html#_v1_virtualmachine) required to run a given workload, again this is through a shared [`VirtualMachinePreferenceSpec`](https://kubevirt.io/api-reference/main/definitions.html#_v1_virtualmachinepreferencespec).

-Unlike instancetypes preferences only represent the preferred values and as such can be overridden by values in the [`VirtualMachine`](https://kubevirt.io/api-reference/main/definitions.html#_v1_virtualmachine) provided by the user.
+Unlike instance types preferences only represent the preferred values and as such can be overridden by values in the [`VirtualMachine`](https://kubevirt.io/api-reference/main/definitions.html#_v1_virtualmachine) provided by the user.

 For example as shown below, if a user has provided a [`VirtualMachine`](https://kubevirt.io/api-reference/main/definitions.html#_v1_virtualmachine) with a disk bus already defined within a [DiskTarget](https://kubevirt.io/api-reference/main/definitions.html#_v1_disktarget) *and* has also selected a set of preferences with [DevicePreference](https://kubevirt.io/api-reference/main/definitions.html#_v1_devicepreferences) and `preferredDiskBus` defined the users original choice within the [`VirtualMachine`](https://kubevirt.io/api-reference/main/definitions.html#_v1_virtualmachine) and [DiskTarget](https://kubevirt.io/api-reference/main/definitions.html#_v1_disktarget) are used: